eyadgaran/SimpleML/README.md

 # Usage
-There are a few workflows to using SimpleML.
+There are a few workflows for using SimpleML.

 At the core SimpleML defines few constraints allowing for developer flexibility - see extensions SimpleML-Service and SimpleML-Server for blueprints of ready made microservices (just inherit and extend for project specific nuances).